-One thing I know is that pine pollen is nutritional powerhouse.
+One thing I know is that pine pollen is a nutritional powerhouse.
 And this alone could help boost testosterone production.
 Pine pollen contains multiple Vitamins such as B1, B2, B3, B6, Vitamin D, and Vitamin E. It also contains a number of minerals such as Calcium, Copper, Iron, Manganese, Magnesium, Molybdenum, Phosphorous, Potassium, Selenium, Silicon, Sodium, and Zinc.
 Pin pollen is also packed with 20 amino acids and all 8 essential amino acids.
 This makes Pine polllen a complete protein.

 Besides containing Testosterone Pine pollen contains many nutrients that can help boost T production.

 Vitamin D: Pine pollen contains Vitamin D3 at 200ng/g (8 IU per gram).
 Vitamin D plays a vital role in T production.
-In fact research shows that 70% of american are deficient of vitamin D. This study discovered that when healthy male participants take 3332 IU’s of vitamin D daily for a year, they end up having 25.2% more testosterone on average when compared to placebo.
+In fact, research shows that 70% of American are deficient of vitamin D. This study discovered that when healthy male participants take 3332 IU’s of vitamin D daily for a year, they end up having 25.2% more testosterone on average when compared to placebo.